 As a side note, Russia.
 I mentioned it above.

 If old Vladimir Putin will allow cryptocurrency trading in the Crimea -- a country they have invaded -- why are they still avoiding adoption in their own country?
+Talk about mixed signals.

 Even Dmitry Marinichev, Russian Internet ombudsman, supports this Crimea cryptocurrency experiment.
 Past action in the Russian Federation appears to lean in the opposite direction, however.